 They will conveniently discount the fact that last month when you forgot to buy dog food they practically accused you of animal abuse.
 But when they commit the same crime, they are a canine health guru.

-Relationships with narcissists are riddled with two sets of rules.
+Relationships with narcissists are filled with double standards.
 They’re allowed to talk to their exes, but you are forbidden to speak to yours.
 They’re allowed to speak negatively about your family, but they will scold you for saying anything negative about theirs.
 They’re allowed to use your belongings, but you have to ask to borrow theirs.
 They’re allowed to spend money, as they wish, but your purchases are frivolous and unnecessary, and the list goes on and on.

 WORDS OVER ACTIONS